 Nailing your fitness job interview

-Having an awesome CV that stands out from the crowd is definitely going to help you get your foot in the door, but once you are in – the interview it’s all about you, not your CV.
+Having an excellent CV, loaded with fitness qualifications, that stands out from the crowd will definitely help you get your foot in the door, but once you are in – the job interview, it’s all about you, not your CV.

 Research the organisation

-When I am interviewing candidates for a position, obviously I am looking for the best person to carry out the duties outlined in the job description.
+When I am interviewing candidates for a position, obviously, I am looking for the best person to carry out the duties outlined in the job description.
 However, there is a little more to it than that.
-Spend some time prior to the interview reading about the organisation online and considering the following:
+Spend some time before the interview reading about the organisation online and considering the following:

 - How would you help contribute to the long term vision of the organisation?

-- How could you be a positive personality to add to the team?
+- How could you be an upbeat personality to add to the team?

 - Can you add a new dimension that will help the organisation grow?

-This goes without saying but it amazes me how many people still aren’t punctual when they come for a job interview.
-I understand that trains are delayed, and traffic can be bad, but just make sure you leave home allowing enough time for train delays and bad traffic.
-Yes I know it means you will probably get their really early but take a book or spend that time researching the company on your phone.
-Just DON’T BE LATE.
-As far I am concerned if you are late you are on negative points before your interview has even begun.
-It tells me that you don’t value punctuality, you have poor time management, your not a forward thinker and worst of all the job isn’t that important to you.
+This goes without saying, but it amazes me how many people still aren’t punctual when they come for a job interview.
+I understand that trains are delayed, and traffic can be bad, but make sure you leave home, allowing enough time for delays and bad traffic.
+Yes, I know it means you will probably get there really early but take a book or spend that time researching the company on your phone.
+Just DO NOT BE LATE.
+As far as I am concerned, if you are late, you are on negative points before your interview has even begun.
+It tells me that you don’t value punctuality, have poor time management, are not a forward thinker, and the job isn’t that important to you.

 Dress like a winner

-First impressions are extremely important.
-Looks can be deceiving but rightly or wrongly we can already form an opinion of somebody before we actually get to know that person just by how they look.
+First impressions are crucial.
+Looks can be deceiving, but rightly or wrongly, we can already form an opinion of somebody before actually getting to know that person just by how they look.
 Wear a clean suit that fits you properly, a nice pair of shoes, and a smart haircut.

 Have confidence (not arrogance)

-When you walk into the organisation and into the interview room make sure you stand tall and walk with a good upright posture.
-Smile at everyone you interact with, especially everyone in the interview room, and give a firm handshake to everyone your introduced to.
+When you walk into the organisation and the interview room, make sure you stand tall and walk with a good upright posture.
+Smile at everyone you interact with, especially everyone in the interview room, and give a firm handshake to everyone you are introduced to.

 Remember your manners

 Be polite always.
-If you are offered a drink then don’t forget your please and thank you’s.
+If you are offered a drink, don’t forget your please and thank you’s.
 Make a good impression.

-If I am interviewing someone they might tick every box but if for whatever reason they just aren’t likeable then Im going to be really reluctant to employ this person.
-I need to be confident that my customers will like them, the other staff will like them and if I am going to have to spend time with this person myself then I need to like them.
-If you aren’t naturally a likeable person then I strongly suggest you work on this.
+If I am interviewing someone, they might tick every box, but if they just aren’t likeable, I’m going to be reluctant to employ this person.
+I need to be confident that my customers will like them, the other staff will like them, and if I am going to have to spend time with this person myself, I need to like them.
+If you aren’t naturally a likeable person, I strongly suggest you work on this.
+There are plenty of books on being more likeable which may be helpful, but you can’t go too wrong if you just demonstrate a kind and helpful nature, avoid moaning and negativity and develop a good sense of humour.
 Make it your number one goal because it will seriously hold you back if you don’t.
-There are plenty of books on how to be more likeable which may be helpful but you can’t go too wrong if you just demonstrate a kind and helpful nature, avoid moaning and negativity and develop a good sense of humour.

 Now go and nail that job interview!